by Texas Homesteader ~

 *This post contains an affiliate link

 By now you know the amazing benefits of compost – both environmentally as well as botanically.
-Living on a ranch I’m blessed to have constant access to one of the most important components of my compost: Manure.
+Living on a Texas Homestead I’m blessed to have constant access to one of the most important components of my compost: Manure.

 Compost: Black GOLD For The Garden!

 Several years ago I discovered how easy it was to compost.
 (Be sure to check out my Easy Compost Guide.)

 Add ‘greens’ such as veggie peels or green plants

 Mix in ‘browns’ such as dried leaves, paper or cardboard